Kernix13/rural-homestead/land-search.md

 Realtors with whom you keep in contact may also be a viable resource.
 Having a network of realtors could give you access to information regarding listings they have currently or are coming up; they may not even be on the market yet or know of pre-foreclosures

 Networking with real estate brokers or brokerages may also increase awareness regarding vacant homes, as often, multiple realtors exist with each brokerage.
-Go to the National Association of Realtors at [www.nar.realtor](https://www.nar.realtor/about-nar) to find those professionals
+Go to the National Association of Realtors at [www.nar.realtor](https://www.nar.realtor/about-nar) to find those professionals.

 ### Foreclosures, Inspections, & Evictions